Digital-Sqrt/Digital-Sqrt/README.md

 We no longer support an ecommerce websight.
 We are still in bisness but are only selling through 3rd party resellers.

-However,  we dont want to leave anyone who has our products without support.<br>
+However,  we dont want to leave anyone who has our products without support.
+So,  we are mintaing a webpage with documentation and an e-mail address.    <a href="mailto:customer.support@digital-sqrt.com">customer.support@digital-sqrt.com</a><br>
 <br>
 Our Products still can be purchased on e-bay.<br>

 <table>
 <tbody>